devtut/generate/docs/javascript/server-sent-events.md

 ---
-metaTitle: "JavsScript - Server-sent events"
+metaTitle: "JavaScript - Server-sent events"
 description: "Setting up a basic event stream to the server, Closing an event stream, Binding event listeners to EventSource"
 ---